Telok Ayer Chinese Methodist Church unearths time capsule 100 years after it was laid

 SINGAPORE – Among the stories passed down by generations of Telok Ayer Chinese Methodist Church members are those of the church’s role during World War II, when it provided shelter from bombs to people living in the area and beyond – including the relatives of a current church member.

-Almost a century old, the church’s building in Tanjong Pagar has a storied past, having witnessed several milestones in Singapore’s history.
+Almost a century old, the church’s building in Telok Ayer has a storied past, having witnessed several milestones in Singapore’s history.

 But one story about the building containing a time capsule had circulated over decades with seemingly no substantiation or conclusion until Feb 7, when a century-old steel box was pulled from the church’s wall.